jeeva040801/azure_repo/README.md

-# create a repository in Azure DevOps using Terraform
+# Create a repository in Azure DevOps using Terraform
 Step 1: Create an Azure DevOps Repository using Terraform 1.Set Up Terraform:
 Install Terraform on your local machine.